cris-almodovar/text-match/README.md

 # text-match
-TextMatch is a library for searching inside texts using Lucene query expressions.
-Supports all types of Lucene query expressions - boolean, wildcard, fuzzy.
-Options are available for tweaking tokenization, such as case-sensitivity and word stemming.
+TextMatch is a library for matching text strings against Lucene query expressions.
+If you have a large collection of text strings, and you need to find out which ones match certain text patterns - TextMatch can help!
+For this type of requirement, TextMatch is easier to use than regular expressions.

+## Usage
+See the TextMatch.Tests project